-Rat PKPD Modeling.
-After subcutaneous administration in rats, all three tested compounds demonstrated rapid absorption with brain exposure peaks at the first time point (0.25-0.5 hour) and were quickly eliminated with half-lives of less than 1 hour.
-Their PK profiles were sufficiently characterized using the proposed PK models, which were subsequently used to drive PD interactions with KAT II enzymes (Fig. 5).
-Significant vehicle effect was observed in KYNA responses, potentially owing to the stress effect of subcutaneous dosing, in which a transient increase in the KYNA level was followed by slow dissipation over the course of observation.
-Brain KYNA levels (PD response) decreased dose responsively after the administration of irreversible inhibitors.
-A maximum of 80% KYNA decrease was observed at approximately 2-4 hours postdosing for all three inhibitors.
+After SC administration in rat, all three tested compounds demonstrated rapid absorption with brain exposure peaks at the first time point (0.25 - 0.5 hr) and were quickly eliminated with half lives of less than one hour.
+Their pharmacokinetic profiles were sufficiently characterized using the proposed PK models, which were subsequently used to drive PD interactions with KAT II enzymes (Figure 5).
+Significant vehicle effect was observed in KYNA responses potentially due to the stress effect of SC dosing, where a transient increase of KYNA level was followed by slow dissipation over the course of observation.
+Brain KYNA levels (PD response) decreased dose responsively post administration of irreversible inhibitors.
+A maximum of 80% KYNA decrease was observed at approximately 2 - 4 hrs post dosing for all three inhibitors.
 KYNA levels slowly recovered over the course of 24 hours.
-Apparent temporal disconnect between PK and PD profiles was observed where the onset of PD response is delayed, and the duration of PD response is prolonged compared with those of the PK profile.
-This observation is consistent with irreversible inhibition of a target that has slow turnover kinetics.
-The initial complete model (eq.
-5) failed to identify independently $k{\text{inact}}$ and $K_I$ because of the high correlation between the two parameters, suggesting that the current exposure response relationship could be at a linear range.
-The simplified linear
+Apparent temporal disconnect between PK and PD profiles was observed where the onset of PD response is delayed and the duration of PD response is prolonged compares to those of the PK profile. .
+This observation is consistent with irreversible inhibition of a target that has slow turn over kinetics.
+The initial complete model (Equation 5) failed to independently identify k{inact} and K_I due to high correlation between the two parameters suggesting current exposure response relationship could at linear range.
+The simplified linear model (Equation 6) successfully converged and sufficiently characterized the pharmacodynamic profiles of the three inhibitors at all dose levels (Figure 5).
+All model parameters were estimated with sufficient certainty except KYNA turnover rate (k{deg}^{KYNA}), which was estimated to be a large number with high uncertainty on the initial run.
+This suggests KYNA is very rapidly turned over and the current dataset is not sufficient to pinpoint the exact rate.
+Consequently, k{deg}^{KYNA} was fixed to 1000 hr-1(corresponds to a half life of 2.5 seconds).
+The model estimated that KAT II enzyme contributes to 75% of KYNA formation while non-KAT II enzymes are responsible for the remaining production.
+Rat brain KAT II turnover half life was estimated to be 15.5 hrs (Table 3).